hesitationer/cvsdk_hello_world/README.md

 	./IEobjectdetection -i /opt/intel/tutorials/cvsdk_hello_world/samples/hello_world_1.avi -fr 200 -m SSD_GoogleNetV2.xml -d CPU -l pascal_voc_classes.txt -t SSD

+> **Note:** If you get an error related to "undefined reference to 'google::FlagRegisterer...", try uninstalling libgflags-dev: sudo apt-get remove libgflags-dev

 You should see a video play with people walking across and red bounding boxes around them.
 You should also see the output in the console showing the objects found and the confidence level.
+You can think of the confidence level as the model's sensitivity to objects in the video.

-The higher the confidence level, the more likely the model is correctly identifying and drawing bounding boxes around pedestrians in the video. (for example: 0.83 is more confident than 0.23)
+ - A higher confidence level (for example 0.83) means the model is more likely to correctly identify and draw bounding boxes around pedestrians, but it is also more likely to miss some pedestrians.

-> **Note:** If you get an error related to "undefined reference to 'google::FlagRegisterer...", try uninstalling libgflags-dev: sudo apt-get remove libgflags-dev
+  - A lower confidence level (for example 0.23) might identify a higher number of pedestrians; however, it will be more likely to incorrectly identify other objects as pedestrians.

 <br>